 The Center for Career Development is excited to work with all populations of students and is in a unique position to connect students of color with alumni and professional organizations.

 Alumni Mentoring Program: The Alumni Mentoring Program matches students with alumni based on careers/industries of interest.
 As part of the program students connect with their alumni mentor via phone, email or video throughout the academic year.
 Alumni mentors provide their mentees with guidance and support as students navigate their individual career exploration at Holy Cross.
-This program is open to students from all class years.
+This program is open to all students from all class years.
 To learn more about the Alumni Mentoring Program contact the Center for Career Development at email@example.com or at 508-793-3880.

 Association of Latino Professionals in Finance and Accounting (ALPFA): ALPFA is a national non-profit organization for Latino business professionals and students.
 The organization is dedicated to enhancing opportunities for Latinos while building leadership and professional skills. www.alpfa.org